kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 I did a lot of reading on this topic before giving this talk - and I simply don't believe the problem here is the lack of technology, or lack of studies on women's participation and retention in STEM, at least not in developed nations.
 Let me tell you about two innovations to demonstrate my point.

 ### The Work-From-Home women - U.K.
-In 1960s England as women were pushed out of technology, [Stephanie Shirley dared to be different][27], starting her own company: Freelance Programmers.
+In 1960s England as women were pushed out of technology, [Stephanie Shirley dared to be different][27], starting her own company: *Freelance Programmers*.
 In short, she gathered a workforce of mostly women who worked from home - a rarity in this time.
-She also pioneered the ability for career-re-entry and job sharing arrangements, offering an attractive workplace for other women like her - 297 out of her first 300 staff were women.
+She also pioneered the ability for career-re-entry and job sharing arrangements, offering an attractive workplace for other women like her.
+297 out of her first 300 staff were women.

 Much of the programming of this era was done on paper, with limited need for actual computer time, so women were able to work from home and balance their domestic duties and childcare.
 After an initially challenging sell, Shirley started going as "Steve" on business communications, a move which worked especially well for her.

+### The Work-From-Home Women - U.S.
+Similarly, across the pond [Elsie Shutt started Computations Incorporated in 1957][28], as she was unable to remain employed by Honeywell after falling pregnant.
+She failed to negotiate working part-time or subcontracting, and so incorporated with a few of her colleagues in a similar position.

+Elsie actively hired women who were pregnant or had caring responsibilities, and even had a training program for women who wanted to get involved with computing while they worked from home, getting them job-ready for once their children were grown up.

+## Conclusion

+And so what do I take from those two examples?

+Smart women, scientists, researchers, technologists, have known the solutions to many of the drivers of inequity for a long time.
+There exists swathes of papers detailing issues including:

+* The unequal domestic household burden women bear,
+* The confidence gap which appears in girls in maths classes as early as grade 4,
+* The fact that women excelling in masculine fields are perceived as either competent or warm, but rarely both,
+* The inequitable funding for women's research and enterprise,
+* The benefits of work from home and other practices which other women implemented IN THE 1960s (Facebook's diversity report, linked earlier, highlights most of its remote roles were filled by women.)
+* The many embedded biases in AI systems...

+And the list goes on.

+Technology identified the problems.
+A fundamentally inequitable system persisted them.

 [1]: <https://www.caseytechschool.vic.edu.au/pages/home.aspx> "Casey Tech School"